liploji/liploji.github.io/README.md

-# SweetToothProject
+# liploji.github.io

-This is a repository for Web Programming and Design of the Sweet Tooth Group
+A portfolio website of the editor.

+The theme is not owned by the user.
+It is grabbed from https://startbootstrap.com/theme/resume.